-Marianne Leigh celebrates the growing pains of adolescence through her haunting lyrics and catchy pop-rock tunes.
-Her narrative songwriting style sets the 19-year-old apart from her peers, Leigh's "authenticity beaming through [her] connection, vast musical space and raw artistry".
-(NZ Musician Magazine).
+Dreamy pop-rock artist Marianne Leigh writes about the growing pains of adolescence in her confessional tunes.
+Leigh's narrative songwriting style sets the 20-year-old apart from her peers, her "authenticity beaming through her connection, vast musical space and raw artistry" - NZ Musician Magazine.

-At 17 years old, the young musician was selected to collaborate with music icon Jamie McDell, on their single ‘Streetlights’, the process documented on the ‘Uke Can Do It’ TV series available on TVNZ On Demand.
-Following this success, Leigh was invited to perform at the Working Style Fashion Show and numerous festivals, including Sanctuary Sounds, VIBE, Earth Beat and the Big Gay Out.
+In addition to ranking in the Top 50 tracks on Australian radio, Leigh has been mentored by one of New Zealand's biggest stars and platinum recording artist Bic Runga.
+At 17 years old, Marianne was invited to collaborate with Jamie McDell on their single ‘Streetlights’, the process documented on the ‘Uke Can Do It’ TV series.
+Following this success, Leigh was invited to perform on the Tedx YouTube Channel, Working Style's fashion show and numerous festivals, including Earth Beat and the Big Gay Out.

 "Marianne Leigh's latest single 'Crazy Gf' is an exciting step forward in her discography.
 Leigh's relatability, unique voice, and undeniable knack for writing catchy hooks makes her an absolute shining star on Aotearoa's pop scene" - Muzic.net.

 The latest star on the 5 Minutes of Fame TV Show and guest on New Zealand's leading radio station, Radio New Zealand, Marianne Leigh is carving her unique place in the music industry.